xuankimtran/docs-1/pages/katalon-studio/docs/session-termination.md

 * This happens when your Organization Admins or Owner remove your machine from the registered list on Katalon TestOps.
 This removal ends your session on the Katalon Studio app.

+**This email has been removed from the registered list.**

+* This happens when your Organization Admins or Owner remove your email from the registered list on Katalon TestOps.
+This removal ends your session on the Katalon Studio app.

 > See also: [Troubleshoot Activation Problems](https://docs.katalon.com/katalon-studio/docs/troubleshoot-activation-problems.html).